Koswu/kirei/README.md

 # KiRei

-kirei is a typed, multi-backend user interface framework. you can easy to add user interface to your script.
+Kirei is a typed, multi-backend user interface framework.
+You can easily add an (or multiple, if you want!) user interface to your script.

 ## Quick Start